zhengshuai1001/JiKouCompany/README.md

 Reflect upon your blessings, of which everyone has plenty, not on your past misfortunes, of which everyone has some.

 A head full of fears has no space for dreams.

+Never give up, for that is just the place and time that the tide will turn.